IS LIVER CANCER PREVENTABLE?

 Nashik: The liver of a 58-year-old brain-dead male accident victim was retrieved and airlifted from Kolhapur to Nashik on Wednesday.

 The recipient of the organ was also of the same age and is city-based Sahyadri Superspeciality Hospital.
-The entire process of retrieving the organ from the donor took place at Apple Saraswati Multispeciality Hospital and was transported to Nashik in a private airplane in just 2045 hours.
+The entire process of retrieving the organ from the donor took place at Apple Saraswati Multispeciality Hospital and was transported to Nashik in a private aeroplane in just 2045 hours.
 The organ reached the Nashik hospital at 7.10pm.

 “The donor recently met with a road accident and the doctors at Kolhapur hospital declared him brain dead today (on Wednesday).
 The family of the victim was convinced about the usefulness of donating his liver and they agreed following which the victims liver was retrieved,” the hospital spokesperson said.